 5. Omega-3

-Omega-3 fatty acids are a very popular remedy (they can be found everywhere now, even in yogurts).
-It contrasts effectively with the effects of age (therefore also with cognitive decline and with the eternal Alzheimer's which is a bit like parsley for humans).
-A recent study showed that to increase intelligence the same effects can be obtained even if you are a healthy adult and not an elderly person who smells of dizziness.
+Omega-3 fatty acids are a very popular remedy (you can find them everywhere now, even in yogurt).
+It effectively contrasts with the effects of age (therefore also with cognitive decline and with the everlasting Alzheimer's which is a bit like parsley for human beings).
+A recent study has shown that to increase intelligence the same effects can be obtained even if you are a healthy adult and not an elderly person in dotage.
 Dosages?
-1.2mg to 2.4mg per day.
+From 1.2 mg to 2.4 mg per day.

 6 Bacopa Monnieri

-Initially discovered in Northern India, Bacopa Monnieri (here a video showing the bacopa 'live': http://youtu.be/-CZKB3vRygI) is a plant native to the Asian continent of the pantropical belt.
-It has been used for centuries, and in addition to increasing intelligence it can improve memory, learning and cognitive performance (but in India they use it a little for everything, even as an anti-inflammatory, analgesic, antipyretic and sedative).
-The elements underlying these effects are mainly polyphenol and sulfhydryl, capable of breaking down a lot of free radicals.
+Initially discovered in Northern India, Bacopa Monnieri (here is a video showing the bacopa 'live': https://youtu.be/-CZKB3vRygI) it is a plant native to the Asian continent of the pantropical belt.
+It has been used for centuries, and in addition to increasing intelligence it can improve memory, learning and performance cognitive (but in India they use it for almost everything, including as an anti-inflammatory, analgesic, antipyretic and sedative).
+The elements underlying these effects are mainly polyphenol and sulfhydryl, capable of breaking down quite a few free radicals.
 A reasonable dose should be 150mg per day.
-To increase the effects on long-term memory, and just because it's you, I can tell you to combine Bacopa with remedy # 4: Piracetam + Choline.
+To increase the effects on long-term memory, e just because you are you, I can tell you to combine Bacopa with remedy n.4: Piracetam + Choline.

 7 Ginkgo Biloba